 |7.
 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement||The board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.
 The board performance review may be carried out internally or, ideally, externally facilitated from time to time.

 The review should identify development or mentoring needs of individual directors or the wider senior management team.
 It is healthy for membership of the board to be periodically refreshed.
 Succession planning is a vital task for boards.
 No member of the board should become indispensable.

 |The Board has a process for evaluation of its own performance, that of its committees and individual Directors, including the Chairman.

-This process is conducted biennially and will take place in August 2018.
+This process is conducted biennially.
 The Board may use the services of an independent third party organisation to manage the evaluation process, analyse the results and report back to the Board for subsequent follow-up.

 Evaluation criteria will include Controls and Procedures, Strategic Aims, Entrepreneurial Leadership and Communications and Relationships.

 The Board may utilise the results of the evaluation process when considering the adequacy of the composition of the Board and for succession planning.

 |8.
 Promote a corporate culture that is based on ethical values and behaviours||The board should embody and promote a corporate culture that is based on sound ethical values and behaviours and use it as an asset and a source of competitive advantage.